ShwetKhatri2001/3D-Solar-System/README.md

 npm install
 ```

-To run your app use this command.
+To run your app, use this command.

 ```bash
 npm run dev